bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:48 AM CT, March 10</p>
+<p class="updated_time"> Latest data: 04:48 AM CT, March 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 76°, which is 10° **warmer** than yesterday.
-Tomorrow is expected to be 8° *colder* than today.
+Today's high is 78°, which is 11° **warmer** than yesterday.
+Tomorrow is expected to be 10° *colder* than today.

 Currently:

 - 60°
-- Partly Cloudy
+- Mostly Clear
-- 93% humidity
+- 95% humidity
-- 11 mph wind
+- 12 mph wind
-- 52% cloud cover
+- 31% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
 - 0.09 inches of rain expected in the next 48 hours